arty-arty/promise/README.md

 Assert(self.status == Bytes("1_ADD_CHALLENGES"))
 ```

-Mostly during the interaction, individual state of each user matters.
-It allows to avoid a queue and just use an incremental counter plus random permuation:
+Individual state of each user matters.
+It allows to avoid a queue and gracefully serve each person:

 ```python
 # Individual state of each user